Launching your product without breaking the bank

 1. The most straight forward option is to collect email addresses of your visitors.
 If a potential buyer is willing to sing up for your email list, it can be a good sign that they are genuinely interested in your product.
 The only problem is, people are very quick to act unless they have to pay...

 2. So make them pay.
 Or at least make them think they are about to pay.
-I you can get your visitors to fill a fake payment form, you can get just about as validated as it is possible.
+If you can get your visitors to fill a fake payment form, you can get just about as validated as it is possible.
 But be cautious!
-Make sure you are not doing anything illegal (like actually collecting their card data) and that you are covered from a legal point of view
+Make sure you are not doing anything illegal (like actually collecting their card data) and that you are covered from a legal point of view.

 2. Make sure you are investing only the bare necessity in development